zRqmliian/Java-MC-Android-Setup-By-RumRum/README.md

 Or Zalith Launcher 2 https://github.com/ZalithLauncher/ZalithLauncher2
 I prefer Zalith Launcher 1 cuz I have a potato but you can use Zalith Launcher potat for better UI and more features and then install the Remarkably Optimized modpack https://modrinth.com/modpack/remarkably.
+Optional but i cant play it without:
+Touchcontroller mod - mcpe controls for Java mc Bedrockify mod - makes some things in Java mc look and feel like bedrock